IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 The submission format will be standardized across all language-pairs.
 Participants can submit systems under two conditions:
 - **Constrained condition:** systems are trained only on the dataset provided by the organizers
-- **Unconstrained condition:** systems can be trained with any public resource, including pre-trained models.
+- **Unconstrained condition:** systems can be trained with any resource, including pre-trained models.
 Multilingual models are allowed.

 Information about data and baselines are provided in the sections specific to each language pair.